From Massive Waves to Snake Bites: Lessons learned while out photographing.

 Wild weather

 The weather over winter can be quite amazing.
 The waves that roll in are wild and the wind seems to add to the tumultuous conditions.
+I have read on google that the Southern ocean has some of the biggest waves globally.

 Pink snow and sunset